 Verbal Abuse Damages The Brain

-However, at those times hearing my father let out wrathful tirade would make me want to crawl into a deep dark hole and never wake up.
+However, at those times hearing my father let out wrathful tirades would make me want to crawl into a deep dark hole and never wake up.
 Psychologist R. Douglas Fields explains how verbal abuse in childhood inflicts lasting physical effects on the brain structure.

 “Emotional abuse systematically brainwashes a victim’s self-confidence, sense of self-worth, trust in their own perceptions, and self-concept.
 Whether it is done by constant berating and belittling, by intimidating, or under the guise of ‘guidance,’ ‘teaching,’ or ‘advice,’ the results are similar.